 5. Balance is important – enjoy work, enjoy play and get enough sleep!

 To bring together my experience in fashion and communication design, to be bold and of course get that dream job ;)

 Professionally I think now its all about getting as many new experiences under my belt as possible, working on some personal projects that have been put aside for too long and maybe even a bit of travel thrown in for good measure.
 Most of all I’m excited to start finding my place within the design community and doing what I love.

-2016 for you in a sentence.
 For the state of the world it was a worrying one – we seem to be moving backwards in so many regards…. for me personally it was an exciting, exhausting and exhilarating one.